gruenatodes/PoissHORST/README.md

 PoissHORST
 ==========

-A Poisson variant of the regression bot HORST --- see github.com/gruenatodes/HORST
+A Poisson variant of the regression bot HORST --- new code included in github.com/gruenatodes/HORST